Sameer12062003/Sameer12062003/README.md

 WELCOME TO SAMEER12062003 PROFILE:
 - 👋 Hi, I’m @Sameer12062003,and I'm passionate about all things Artificial Intelligence and Machine Learning.
 I'm an AI/ML enthusiast, constantly exploring new technologies, algorithms, and applications in the field.
-My journey into the world of AI started [mention your journey briefly].
+My journey into the world of AI started from the 1st year of my college i.e.2021 with learning basic Machine Learning Algorithms and what is machine learning , from there its been a really interesting journey in which I've learnt many different algorithms and use cases.
 From there, I've been on a thrilling quest to expand my knowledge and skills in this rapidly evolving domain.

 WHAT I DO?
 - 🤖 I enjoy building and training AI models to solve real-world problems.
 From classic algorithms to deep learning architectures, I'm always eager to experiment with new techniques and frameworks.